-Give paracetamol or ibuprofen as advised by your doctor, nurse, or Well Child Tamariki Ora provider.
+Give paracetamol or ibuprofen only as advised by your doctor or nurse.
+Paracetamol may reduce the effectiveness of childhood vaccinations.

 If you are concerned about your child after a vaccine, contact your doctor or nurse or call Healthline (0800 611 116 at any time).